Cigarettes are the most Littered Item On Earth.

 4.5 trillion cigarette butts are littered worldwide each year.
 Yuck!

-Source: "Cigarette Butts Are Toxic Waste."
+Source: "Billions of trees.
+Millions of cigarette butts.
+One dangerous product."
 California Department of Public Health.
 2015.
 Web.

 1,685,068 pounds of toxic chemicals were released by tobacco product manufacturing facilities in the US in 2012.
 There goes the neighborhood!